mjh508/mark-hurlstone.github.io/presentations.md

 <!-- --constructed with <a href="http://www.latex-project.org">LaTeX</a> using the <a href="https://bitbucket.org/rivanvx/beamer/wiki/Home">Beamer class</a>-- -->

+**Hurlstone, M. J.,** & Newell, B. R. (April, 2018).
+[Threshold uncertainty, early-warning signals, and the prevention of dangerous climate change.](/HN.18.EPC.pdf) Paper presented at the Experimental Psychology Conference, Hobart, Tasmania.

-**Hurlstone, M. J.,** Hartley, T., Hitch, G. J. (July, 2016).
+**Hurlstone, M. J.,** Hartley, T., & Hitch, G. J. (July, 2016).
 [Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.](/HHH.16.ICOM.pdf) Paper presented at the Sixth International Conference On Memory, Budapest, Hungary.

 **Hurlstone, M. J.** (July, 2016).
 [Modelling immediate serial spatial recall in a macaque (*Macaca mulatta*): A competitive queuing approach.](/H.16.ICOM.pdf) Paper presented at the Sixth International Conference On Memory, Budapest, Hungary.